 Step 3: In the second section, choose from one of the three campaign goals.

-Awareness: This goal helps you to expose and connect your brand or product to more potential customers.
+Awareness: This goal is suitable when you want to expose and increase your product or brand visibility to more potential customers.

-Consideration: This goal helps you to drive potential and engaged customers to your store, website, and Amazon product pages.
+Consideration: This goal is suitable when you want to drive potential and engaged customers to your store, website, and Amazon product pages.

 Step 4: Next, based on the goal you have selected, choose the KPI metric for your campaign.
 This is the key performance metric that will be used to measure the success of your campaign and associated line items.